What is the CoinDesk Bitcoin Price Index?

-- End-of-day high, low, and closing BPI is based on Greenwich Mean Time (GMT) or British Summer Time (BST) when appropriate.
+- End-of-day high, low, and closing BPI is based on Coordinated Universal Time (UTC).

-- Non-USD BPI prices are implied based on rates obtained via openexchangerates.org.
+- Non-USD and non-CNY BPI prices are implied based on rates obtained via openexchangerates.org.

-- Any updates to the BPI criteria and formula shall occur monthly on the first day of the month, or more frequently if required.
+- Any updates to the BPI criteria and formula shall occur as necessary.

 Why is the BPI not volume-weighted?